 Big-Endian, Built-inPrepositions with four letters or fewer should be lowercase:

 Figures get title capping, just like headings.
 There is no period after figure captions.
 Example:

 Figure captions may end with a period.
 This makes sense if most figure captions are full sentences.
 Currently, we don't use periods, but should we start using them we should use periods even for captions that are not full sentences (consistency overrules grammatical correctness).

 Tables get title capping, just like figures and headings.

 Inline titles, for example titles of <formalpara> elements, get sentence capping.
 That is, capitalization is like in regular sentences.

-SQL function names should use all
+SQL function names should use all capitals, followed by